Myocardial Perfusion Imaging

 by Amy Scholten, MPH

 Myocardial perfusion imaging is a test to look at the blood flow and function of the heart.
 It uses a low dose of a radioactive agent.
-Blood flow to the heart is best tested when your heart is working hard, so this test is usually done during exercise.
-If you cannot exercise, your doctor may use a drug to increase your heart's workload.
+Blood flow is tested when the heart is working hard.
+During the test, exercise or a drug may be used to increase the heart's workload.

 Prior to Test

 The doctor may meet with you to talk about:

 A blood pressure cuff is placed on one arm.
 An IV is inserted into a vein on the other arm.
 Small, round pads are placed on the chest.
 They will monitor the heart's electrical activity.
 Blood pressure and heart rate are checked before, during, and after exercise.

 A small amount of radioactive material will be given through the IV.
 This material will show parts of the heart with good blood flow.
 A special camera will show parts of the heart that are not getting enough blood.
 These images are taken during rest and exercise.

 The heart may first be checked while at rest.
 The exercise or “stress” part of the test usually involves walking on a treadmill.
 Walking will be slow at first and then get faster.

 For those who cannot exercise, the doctor may give a special drug.
 The drug makes the heart act as if the person was exercising.

 About 15 to 30 minutes after exercise, images will be taken of the heart.